Alicia Kirchner: Biography

-In December 2005, Kirchner was elected to the Argentine Senate as senator for Santa Cruz Province for the Front for Victory faction, replacing her sister-in-law Cristina Fernández de Kirchner who stood in Buenos Aires Province.
+In December 2005, Alicia Kirchner was elected to the Argentine Senate as senator for Santa Cruz Province for the Front for Victory faction, replacing her sister-in-law, Cristina Fernández de Kirchner, who stood in Buenos Aires Province.
 From her senate seat in a few months she steered two important social development matters through the Senate and was widely seen as still holding great influence in the ministry.

 However, in August 2006 she returned to her former position in the cabinet replacing Juan Carlos Nadalich, leaving her senate seat vacant during a leave of absence.

 Kirchner was touted as a likely Front for Victory candidate to be governor of Santa Cruz in the 2007 elections, with fellow minister Julio de Vido as the other possible candidate mentioned.

 President Kirchner's re-appointment of his sister to his cabinet was seen in some quarters as an initial show of support for her as candidate.
 Ultimately, however, Kirchner remained a minister following the 2007 elections (and Daniel Peralta became governor of Santa Cruz).

 In 2015, Kirchner ran as a FpV gubernatorial candidate again under the "Siempre Santa Cruz" slate with Pablo Gerardo González as running mate, winning the governorship with 51,797 votes, defeating the rival FpV slate "Santa Cruz Somos Todos" and other party candidates.
 Former president Cristina Fernandez de Kirchner and her son Máximo Kirchner flew from Buenos Aires on 10 December 2015, to attend Alicia Kirchner's swearing-in ceremony.

 Alicia Kirchner also founded the National Liberation Current (KOLINA), a national political activist organization and political party, on 20 July 2010.